Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-Today is our first rest day at Khongma Danda.
-This helps us to adjust to the air and prevent altitude sickness.
-Either we can take a whole day’s rest in the hotel, or we can even take a short hike to nearby ridges for better views of Mount Makalu, Chamlang, and other peaks.
+Today is our first rest day of the Makalu Base Camp trek at Khongma Danda.
+This acclimatization day helps us to adjust to the air and prevent altitude sickness.
+We can either take a whole day’s rest in the hotel or take a short hike to nearby ridges for better views of Mt Makalu, Chamlang, and other peaks.
 The sunrise and sunset views from Khongma Danda are breathtaking, as the golden rays light up the snow-capped mountains.
 In the evening, we can explore the beautiful village and interact with people for a better experience.

 Itinerary Fact | Details |